cloud-gov/cg-site/content/docs/apps/using-ssh.md

 ### SSH version information

 The cloud.gov application containers use the SSH-2.0 protocol.
 The SSH service uses the [CloudFoundry SSH implementation](https://github.com/cloudfoundry/diego-ssh).
-For more on how CloudFoundry implements SSH, refer to CloudFoundry's documentation on [Understanding Application SSH](https://docs.cloudfoundry.org/concepts/diego/ssh-conceptual.html).
+For more on how Cloud Foundry implements SSH, refer to Cloud Foundry's documentation on [Understanding Application SSH](https://docs.cloudfoundry.org/concepts/diego/ssh-conceptual.html).